MattiaRag/timemaproject/markdowns/part_2a.md

 Both runs were checked for convergence and ESS values using Tracer.
 A proper [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extract_100trees.sh) was then adopted to randomly select 50 trees from each run (performing an initial burnin of 10%) and create a further `.trees` file including a total of 100 randomly extracted trees.
 The computed file can be retrieved [here](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/extracted_100.trees).

+## Infer the ancestral state reconstruction

+A [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/ASR.R) in R can be used.

 ---